 Fuchsias prefer overhead watering and will need to be watered frequently during our hot summer months.
-Spider mite and fuchsia gall mite damage can be minimized by adding a few drops of dish soap to the watering can.
+Spider mite and fuchsia gall mite damage can be minimized with insecticidal soap.
 During flower production, feed a complete fertilizer every few weeks or use delayed release plant food stakes (my personal choice for containerized ornamentals).

 In winter, I leave mine alone completely, and every spring it comes back adding a lovely touch of color.
 The hummingbirds seem to like it, too!

 You can grow a surprising amount of food in your own yard.
 Ask me how!